-Here are a couple of other important concepts before we go on to explain how this approach can help a website running WordPress:
+Here are a couple of other important concepts before we explain how this approach can help a website running WordPress:

 Cloudflare Workers Examples

-Now that we have an idea about Cloudflare Workers and its advantages here are some examples of what you can achieve.
+Now that we have an idea about Cloudflare Workers and their advantages, here are some examples of what you can achieve.

 Improving TTFB (Time To First Byte): TTFB is a measure of time from when a web page is requested to the time the first byte of the page is served.
 Cloudflare Workers can help reduce this by edge caching HTML.

-Image optimization: This will help you resize, crop, compress, and convert your source images into WebP, which is a more modern and efficient format for images.
+Image optimization: This helps you resize, crop, compress, and convert your source images into WebP, which is modern and efficient format for images.

 Redirects.
-This saves you to install a plugin like Redirection and will work faster too.
+This saves from installing a plugin like Redirection and will work faster too.

 Hot-link protection.
 Blocks other websites from hijacking your images and files.